Dieselboy: Early life

 Dieselboy was born Damian Higgins in Tarpon Springs, Florida in 1972.
 At the age of six he moved to Colorado City, Colorado, where he and his two sisters were raised by their mother.
 He moved with his family to Oil City, Pennsylvania, on the third day of school in the 9th grade, and is a graduate of Oil City Senior High School.

 He is the eldest son of singer/songwriter Bertie Higgins whose ballad Key Largo reached #8 on Billboard's Hot 100 chart in 1982.

 Higgins's early musical experience included playing drums in a school marching band and DJing for high school dances.
-"I originally started DJing (before learning to beatmatch) back in 1989 and 1990 at dances at Oil City Senior High School and also a small nightclub in Franklin, Pennsylvania, called Shenanigans.
-I DJ'ed three of my high school's dances, but I was just playing tunes, not mixing."

 Higgins attended the University of Pittsburgh from 1990 to 1995 where he gained additional DJing experience, and completed a degree in information science.
 He also played on a Carnegie Mellon University radio station (WRCT).
 The name Dieselboy originated from Higgins's IRC handle, "Diesel".
 Upon discovering a local graffiti artist shared the alias, he "made it Dieselboy."